petergregg/Content/Blog/Articles/Deploy NGINX and Node Web App and API to Local Kubernetes Cluster with Helm and Kubectl.md

     ![kubernetes Dashboard Login](https://raw.githubusercontent.com/petergregg/Content/main/Blog/Images/KubernetesDashboard/KubernetesDashboardLogin.png)

+> [!NOTE]
-    !IMPORTANT You have to manually start the dashboard and get a new login token every time you restart the cluster.
+> Every time you restart the cluster you have to manually start the dashboard and get a new login token.

 # Setup and deploy services using Helm charts